 morphogenetic fields.
 Tao, chi, shakti, kundalini and similar concepts

-from Asian metaphysics illustrate the universality of the idea that nature
+from traditional Asian metaphysics illustrate the universality of the idea that nature

-possesses an innate organizational capacity.
+possesses an inherent capacity to organize itself.
 Since modern complexity theory began its long

 gestation in the disciplines of general systems theory and cybernetics